 Iris is a "batteries included" web framework, which means that a lot of features already come out of the box.
 This way you don't have to spend time and find third-party libraries to integrate to the framework for most of the tasks you need to complete.

-If you're familiar with expressjs or other modern web frameworks Iris will be like a home to you
+If you're familiar with expressjs or other modern web frameworks, Iris will make you feel at home.

 Con No longer maintained